byui-cit/learning-modules/modules/css/css-colors/prepare1.md

 </body>
 </html>
 ```
 Right now, any colors on this page is from browser default CSS styles.
-Usually headings and paragraph text is black, background colors are white, and links are a bright blue or purple if visited.
+Usually headings and paragraph text is black, background colors are white, and links are a bright blue or purple.

 Let's create a CSS file.
 Create a folder at the same level as our HTML file and call it styles.
 Within that folder, let's create a styles.css file.
 Open that styles.css in the editor.
-(If you've completed other learning modules you may already have these files.
-You can just add to them.)
+(Again, if you already have this CSS file you can just add to it.)

 Let's change the color of the text of our h1 tag.